samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix.md

 * Had lower pre-stroke disability
 * Were not taking anticoagulant medication
 * Had shorter onset-to-arrival times
-* Do not have onset during sleep
+* Did not have onset during sleep
 * Were younger

 ## Explaining model predictions with SHAP